Company Registration in Malta

 How long does it take to set up a company in Malta?

-After all the necessary documents are prepared, they are submitted to the Malta Register of Companies.
-This process can take anywhere from one to several days.
-Please note that any errors or omissions in the documentation may lead to delays.
+Submission of documents | Once the documents are prepared, they are submitted to the Malta Register of Companies.
+This process can take a few days.
+Ensure that all documents are correct and complete, as any errors can cause delays. |

-After the company is registered, additional procedures may be required, such as opening a bank account, registering with the tax service, and obtaining the necessary licenses or permits.
-These procedures can take anywhere from a few days to several weeks, depending on the specific requirements and the effectiveness of interaction with Maltese banks and government agencies.
+Additional procedures | After registration, additional procedures may be needed, such as opening a bank account, registering with the tax service, and obtaining licenses or permits.
+This phase may take anywhere from a few days to several weeks, depending on the specific requirements and the efficiency of interactions with Maltese banks and government agencies. |

 How long does the whole process take?